 The chin up was noted as a top compound exercise to train the bicep muscle.
 However, the chin up requires an underhand grip that could be a tough position to place your grip.

 The idea of the neutral grip pull up is that it’s an easier variation of the chin up, but in the neutral position, you are much stronger because you are not recruiting only your bicep muscle but your back muscle as well.
-This might be ideal for your routine, but sometimes compromises have to happen.
+This might not be ideal for your routine, but compromises sometimes must happen.

-If you continue to struggle with the neutral grip pull up as a compound bicep movement, try to use the previous exercise, “v-bar lat pulldown,” as it primarily mimics this exercise as a pulling movement that recruits the bicep muscle for execution.
+If you continue to struggle with the neutral grip pull-up as a compound bicep movement, try using the previous exercise, “v-bar lat pulldown,” which primarily mimics this exercise as a pulling movement that recruits the bicep muscle for execution.

 How To Do The Neutral Grip Pull Up